kosmonet/neon/README.md

 # The Neon Roguelike Engine
+## Notification
+The engine is no longer under development in Java.
+A switch was made to .Net under the new name Argon.

 ## Requirements
 The engine is written for Java 8, and uses JavaFX 8 for the user interface.